Qihoo360/evpp/readme.md

 2. Support multi-threads and multi-processes
 3. Based on [libevent] is the best.
 Because of the historical burden, we have some old systems which are built on [libevent].
 If the ideal library is based on [libevent], we can embedded it with the old system codes, otherwhise we need to modify the old system codes or make it more complicated.

-As described above, there are not many ones to choose from.
-So we develop one ourself.
+As described above, there are not many options to choose from.
+So we developed one ourself.
 The design of the interface is highly inspired by [muduo] and [Golang].
 Let's take some examples to exaplain this:

 1. `Duration` : This is a time inteval class, with a time unit.
 It is referenced to the implementation of `Duration` of the [Golang] project.
 We have seen some many cases that the time interval without a unit.
 For example, what does `timeout` mean?
 Seconds, milliseconds or microseconds?
 We need to read the document carefully, even more, we need to read the implementation codes.
 Our `Duration` class has self-explations with the time unit.
 2. `Buffer` : This is a memory buffer class.
 It uses the two projects' advantages of [muduo] and [Golang].